EnlightFragments/enlightfragments.github.io/_posts/2022-08-21-selfishness.markdown

 ---

 Like it or not, but we act out of selfishness and nothing else.
-How wide you fence yourself becomes more important.
+How wide you've defined your fence makes all the difference.